As an Amazon Associate I earn from qualifying purchases.

-Fools are a very simple dessert that involve some sort of crushed or blended fruit and real cream.
+Fools are a very simple dessert that involves some sort of crushed or blended fruit and real cream.
 Add a little sweetener, and you’ve got a recipe that is light, comforting, and easy on the tummy.

 Now typically, when you use cream, you whip the cream and blend in the berries so you end up with something a little fluffier.
 But with coconut milk cream, you can’t get air beaten into the cream the way you can with dairy cream.
 So this ends up being a little closer to pudding than a true fool.
 But any way you do it, it’s positively delish!